 - Challenges and opportunities of planning new studies in the “omics” era, including translational, lifecourse, and e-cohort approaches.

-- “Hands on” for analyzing and visualizing omics data and cutting edge brain imaging
+- “Hands on” for analyzing and visualizing omics data, including in relation with cutting-edge imaging

 - One to one interaction with international experts

 - An editor’s guide for submitting papers on neuroepidemiology with large-scale imaging and omics data for peer reviewed journals

 We look forward to welcoming you in the Bordeaux region, in the unique setting of the Arcachon Bay!